 All in all, we find Hunter very useful.
 We’ve been using it here at Woodpecker for some time now and, honestly – we wish we had more reasons to use it.

-Try giving it a go and connect Hunter with Woodpecker.
+Try giving it a go and use Hunter with Woodpecker.
 This combination could streamline your cold mailing process.